-On most SV3 devices there is a built in pull up resistor this may be connected to a jumper that has is shorted out by a PCB track (check with the device data sheet).
+On all SV3 devices there is a built in pull up resistor connected to a jumper that has is shorted out by a PCB track.
 In practice around three devices can be connected to the same bus without regard to this jumper or pull up.
-Later SV3 devices use a 10k pull up resistor and so more than 3 devices may be used.
-If there is a problem then the resistors can be removed and just one left in place.